QRCS-CORP/SKDP/README.md

 ## The SKDP Solution

-SKDP proposes a novel approach that leverages robust symmetric cryptographic primitives with longer key lengths, making the underlying problem far more computationally expensive—and potentially infeasible—to break.
+SKDP proposes a novel approach that leverages robust symmetric cryptographic primitives with longer key lengths, making the underlying problem far more computationally expensive, and potentially infeasible to break.
 Key aspects of the SKDP solution include:

 - **Authentication & Token Exchange:**
   Pre-shared keys are used primarily for authentication and for encrypting secret tokens exchanged between the server and the client.